deepskies/DeepCMBsim/paper/paper.md

 [//]: # (5.
 We create a simple interface for building simulations around camb and namaster.)

 The cosmic microwave background (CMB) radiation is a direct link to the earliest moments after the birth of the Universe.
+The CMB is nearly, but not exactly, homogeneous, with small temperature anistropies that deviate from the average temperature at the level of a part in a million.
-Patterns in the CMB can tell us about the contents of the Universe at otherwise-inaccessible times and at otherwise-unacheivable energies.
+Patterns in the anisotropies in the CMB can tell us about the contents of the Universe at otherwise-inaccessible times and at otherwise-unacheivable energies.

-This information is encoded in the two-point correlation function of the hotspots of CMB, or its "power spectrum".
+Because the patterns in the anisotropy field are derived from underlying physical mechanisms that are described by an almost perfectly Gaussian random process, most of the information content of the CMB is encoded in the two-point correlation function of the hotspots of CMB, or its "power spectrum".
-However, this information can be difficult to access.
+However, because the magnitude of temperature anisotropies are at the level of a part in a million, as mentioned above, the information encoded in the CMB can be difficult to access.
 Sources of confusion which can interfere with our ability to observe the CMB include: _lensing_ from structures that grow during the evolution of the universe; _noise_ from foregrounds; and _beam_ artifacts from the instruments we use to perform the measurements.

-The `simcmb` package combines these sources of noise in a straightforward and accessible framework that enables fast and realistic simulation of the CMB with lensing and noise.
+The `simcmb` package combines these physical process and these sources of noise in a straightforward and accessible framework that enables fast and realistic simulation of the CMB with lensing and noise.

 # Statement of need